Moelf/functional-programming-jargon.jl/readme.md

-# Functional Programming Jargon
+# Functional Programming Jargon in Julia

 Functional programming (FP) provides many advantages, and its popularity has been increasing as a result.
 However, each programming paradigm comes with its own unique jargon and FP is no exception.
 By providing a glossary, we hope to make learning FP easier.

 This is a fork of [Functional Programming Jargon](https://github.com/jmesyou/functional-programming-jargon).
-Examples are presented in Python3.
+Examples are presented in Julia[julialang.org].

-This document attempts to adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) as best as possible.

 This document is WIP and pull requests are welcome!